randreas/CS611-Legends/README.md

 Player.java			- player class that tracks a players name and Symbol

 ValorPlayer.java	- Player class that represents the player for lengends of Valor

-LegendsPlayer.java 	- Legends Player extends player has list of heroes and curr location on map

 Character.java		- abstract class for an in-game character